The Common European Asylum System

 Cooperation with countries of origin and transit

 Global refugee and migration flows can only be managed and steered by working together with the countries of origin and transit.
-To this end, a groundbreaking summit was held in Valletta, Malta, in November 2015 between the EU, the heads of government of the EU member states and the heads of government of 34 African countries at which the participants agreed to work more closely together on migration.
+To this end, a landmark summit was held in Valletta, Malta, in November 2015 between the EU, the heads of government of the EU member states and the heads of government of 34 African countries, at which the participants agreed to work more closely together on migration.
 The Joint Valletta Action Plan adopted at this summit remains an important compass today and covers five focal areas:

 - reducing the causes of irregular migration and displacement;

 - protecting migrants and refugees;

 - preventing irregular migration and combating human trafficking;

 - improving cooperation on returns, readmission and reintegration.

 The Action Plan is being implemented as part of the Rabat and Khartoum Processes – the two central platforms for dialogue between the EU and Africa in the field of migration.
 Germany is actively involved in both processes.
 In 2023, Germany assumed the chair of the Steering Committee of the Khartoum Process, which is responsible for operational management.

 The external dimension of European refugee and migration policy is another central element of the European Commission’s proposals, made in 2020, for a New Pact on Migration and Asylum.
 The EU’s cooperation with important countries of origin, transit countries and host countries is to be intensified through balanced, tailored partnerships.
 This includes conflict prevention and stabilisation, promoting the rule of law and good governance, enhancing economic prospects, protecting refugees along the routes, establishing asylum systems, combating traffickers, promoting programmes for voluntary return and reintegration and developing and encouraging better use of legal ways to migrate.